 Rome Termini Station to Fiumicino Airport

-Tickets are available at Terminia's biglietteria or ticket office (where the lines are often long), at independent vendors such as travel agencies and newsstands, or from Trenitalia's multilingual touch-screen "Biglietto Veloce" ("Fast Ticket") machines.
+Tickets are available at Terminia's biglietteria or ticket office (where the lines are often long), at independent vendors such as travel agencies and newsstands, from Trenitalia's multilingual touch-screen "Biglietto Veloce" ("Fast Ticket") machines, or online.

 You can also buy your ticket from a desk near the trains, but you'll pay an extra euro for the convenience, and you may have to wait in line behind other tourists who didn't plan ahead.
 (Don't risk this in the early morning or late at night, when the "Controllo Biglietti" or "Ticket Check" desk may be unmanned.)

-2. Go to the Leonardo Express platforms.
-Follow the overhead signs that read "Terminal Fiumicino Aeroporto," which will lead you to Tracks 25-27 near the back of the station on the right-hand side as you enter from the front.
+Follow the overhead signs that read "Terminal Fiumicino Aeroporto," which will lead you to Tracks 23-24 near the back of the station on the right-hand side as you enter from the front.
 It's a long walk, so allow 5-10 minutes to reach the trains.

 When you reach the "Biglietto Controllo" or "Ticket Check" desk, you should see a Leonardo Express train waiting by the platform.
 (You can show your ticket to the agent if you wish, but you aren't required to do so--the agent is there mostly to sell tickets to tourists who arrive unprepared.)